 Once you get to the elevator, be respectful of others who are getting off or waiting to get on.
 Once you are inside, wait for others to load before pushing the button for your destination floor.
 If you have bags, push them as close to the wall as possible and get out of the way of anyone who needs to get past you.
 Don’t allow your children to play with the buttons on the elevator.

 Many hotels have pools, Jacuzzis, and workout rooms.
 Read the rules before using them.
 Be considerate of other guests.
 If someone is waiting for you to finish using a piece of equipment at the gym, don’t dilly-dally.
 Always supervise your children in pool and workout areas.
-Not only can they get hurt, they can disrupt or injure someone else if they engage in horseplay.
+Not only can they get hurt, but they can also disrupt or injure someone else if they engage in horseplay.

-Many hotels have your checkout information on closed circuit TV that can only be seen inside your room as well as a printout that is quietly slipped under your door early on the morning you are scheduled to leave.
+Many hotels have your checkout information on closed-circuit TV that can only be seen inside your room as well as a printout that is quietly slipped under your door early on the morning you are scheduled to leave.
 Look over your bill to make sure all your charges are accurate.
 If everything is fine, you don’t have to do anything but leave your key in the room when it’s time to depart.
 If there is an issue, politely call the front desk and discuss the issue until it is resolved.

 Call the porter station to let them know what time to pick up your bags for departure.
 If you need to store them due to late departure, they will give you a ticket to claim your bags later.

-Fall Back on the Basic Etiquette and Manners Guidelines
+Fall Back on Basic Etiquette and Manners

 If you are ever in doubt about proper etiquette, follow the general rules of proper etiquette.
 Smiling, saying “please” and “thank you,” and having a positive attitude will show your good manners wherever you are.
 Everyone at the hotel, including staff and other guests, deserve your respect and kindness.
 If you have a question about what is expected, the person at the front desk or the concierge will be glad to help you.